 The Educational Robotics library is a collection of innovative educational robotics kits, selected to attract a diversity of audiences in engineering and design.
 These include well-known robotics kits such as LEGO Mindstorms, kits to build e-textiles and conductive art projects, and kits designed to safely engage younger children in exploring circuits.
 All of the different kits are listed on this website.
 For each set of kits, we have provided a “starter pack” of accessible tutorials and simple project ideas.

-Kits are available for check out by students in the Graduate School of Education (priority), the campus community, and local educators (on a limited basis, with proof of employment).
+Kits are available for check out by students in the Graduate School of Education or CalTeach (priority), the campus community, and local educators (on a limited basis, with proof of employment).
 The library also updates and enriches educational technology courses already offered within the Graduate School of Education.